fgauna12/fgauna12.github.io/_posts/2021-01-29-migrating-apps-from-one-aks-to-another-using-velero.md

 ```

 It took only about a minute or two.
-For me, there were a few issues.
-It tried to restore itself, therefore, there were some errors related to that.
-Another one was the container registry.
+For me, there were a few warnings and some errors.
+It tried to restore itself, therefore, there were some warnings related to that.
+But, most of the deployments did not work because of the container registry.
 In my case, I <mark>did not add the ACR integration with my new cluster</mark> so many of the images failed to pull down.
+Once I "attached" the ACR to AKS,  the deployments self-healed.

+Also, my NGINX ingress controller seemed to be having issues.
+It could not launch.
+It's probably a good idea to use the same methods that you used to create the initial cluster.
+Otherwise, your mileage may vary.